 - Midsumma Festival also relies on the generosity of many sponsors who contribute significantly to the overall costs of putting the festival together and we need to credit them in our guide.

 You can include some logos and text credits on your midsumma.org.au event web page.
 During registration you can provide up to five mono (white on black background) landscape jpeg images that contain your sponsor logos.
 Contact [email protected] to discuss more than five logos if required.

 Inclusivity and diversity is at the heart of Midsumma Festival.
 As such, we're dedicated to making the festival accessible to audiences with disability.

 Here is how you can help

-- Learn more about access by attending our Access Workshop (date to be announced).
-You’ll hear from our friends at Arts Access Victoria and learn about ways you can make your event accessible and how to reach audiences with disability.
+- Learn more about access by attending our Producer Workshop (date to be announced).
+You'll learn about ways you can make your event accessible and how to reach audiences with disability.

 - Talk to Midsumma.
 We can talk to you about your event and help you establish what you can do to make your event accessible.

 If you provide an accessible service (such as Auslan interpretation, audio description, tactile tour or relaxed performance), Midsumma will promote your event to the community that requires that service.